OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing: Methodology

-\paragraph{High-Level Type Selection} After the previous step of candidate type alignment, we obtain several high-level types for each entity mention in the sentence.
+After the previous step of candidate type alignment, we obtain several high-level types for each entity mention in the sentence.
 Given these types, we seek to select the most accurate high-level type for each entity mention under the local context.
 We observe that the task of selecting the most appropriate entity type can be viewed as a Natural Language Inference (NLI) task.
 Thus, we treat the input sentence as the premise in NLI and generate the hypothesis using a pre-defined declarative template.
-To resolve the type of the input mention we utilize the following template: \texttt{"In this sentence, [MENTION] is a [TYPE]".} \our then ranks each type in the first level of the ontology with the entailment score from a RoBERTa NLI model \cite{roberta}.
+To resolve the type of the input mention, we use the template: ``\texttt{In this sentence, [MENTION] is a [TYPE].}'' We then rank each type in the first level of the ontology with the entailment score from a RoBERTa NLI model \cite{roberta}.

-\textbf{Example 5}: In Fig.\ \ref{fig:typeAlign}, we have aligned a majority of the generated candidate type set to the Location seed types.
+\textbf{Example 5}: In Fig.\ \ref{fig:typeAlign}, we align a majority of the generated candidate type set to the Location seed types.
 The NLI model further ranks Location over Organization or Person.
-By utilizing the information in conjunction, $e_1$ is solidly aligned to the high-level type "Location".
+By utilizing the information in conjunction, $e_1$ is solidly aligned to the high-level type ``Location''.